 Documents to store include, but are not limited to, copies of your will and other legal documents discussed above, insurance policies, deeds, mortgage papers, vehicle titles, and stock and bond certificates.

 Keep an up-to-date master list of bank and investment accounts, retirement assets, real estate, debts, insurance policies and financial or investment advisors along with any usernames, passwords, personal identification numbers (PINs) and contact information required to gain access to more details about the items.

 With life expectancy on the rise, chronic diseases like diabetes and Alzheimer's are increasing the need for long-term care, services to help a person carry out essential, daily activities like eating, bathing and dressing.
 The high cost of long-term care can put your financial security at risk.
 Employee health insurance doesn't cover long-term care and generally, Medicare doesn't either.
 Medicaid does cover it, but only after the patient has spent or transferred away almost all assets other than a home and car.

 Long-term care insurance is available to help defray the costs of such care, so you should consider such protection, particularly as you near retirement.
 This insurance can be costly.
 In many cases, the younger you are when you take out a long-term care policy, the lower your annual premiums will be.

 Incapacity isn't pleasant to think about, but being prepared is an essential part of financial planning.
-Knowing that you've safeguarded your finances from the risk of incapacity will provide you with peace of mind, particularly as you move closer to retirement and then continue through that life stage.
+Knowing that you've taken steps to safeguard your finances from the risk of incapacity can help provide you with peace of mind, particularly as you move closer to retirement and then continue through that life stage.